 The President shall appoint a chairperson for each committee.

-The standing committees are the Chaperone Committee, the Uniform Committee, and the Equipment Committee.
+The standing committees are the Chaperone Committee, the Uniform Committee, the Equipment Committee, the Fundraising Committee, and the Events Committee.

 Each chairperson shall appoint members to his committee.

 Each committee shall consist of two or more members (including the chairperson) selected from the general membership of the Band Boosters.